 **This post was originally published at The Joyful Life Magazine

 Want more resources on your journey of faith and motherhood?
 Sign up below for The Scoop, my twice-a-month newsletter filled with helpful links (and a dinner recipe to boot!)
-As a thank you, get access to my free guide and template for creating your own family manifesto!
+As a thank you, get access to time saving printables for busy moms in the free for you page!